DixonShen/PractiseAlgorithm/statemachine_in_android.md

   The base class of state.
 All the states in StateMachine is inherited from State.

   Three inner class of StateMachine
-  ProcessedMessageInfo: The information of processed messages.
+  <b>ProcessedMessageInfo</b>: The information of processed messages.
   <pre>
   public static class ProcessedMessageInfo
   {